SuduIDE/ij-textmate/docs/README.md

   </a>

 - Injections are saved when the IDE is restarted

+  **NOTE:**
+  for this feature to work, it is recommended to restart the IDE after installing the plugin

 - The list of supported languages depends on the mappings loaded by Textmate Bundles